 A Continuous Improvement Process

-Equitable Placement improves students’ chances for success.
+Equitable Placement and Completion improves students’ chances for success.
 This is central for achieving the Vision for Success goals and implementing Guided Pathways.
 But it is not a one-time activity.
-To best serve our students, we need to be consistently monitoring, evaluating and enhancing our placement practices.
+To best serve our students, we need to be consistently monitoring, evaluating and enhancing our practices.

 The following process model outlines a continuous process of design, implementation and evaluation.

 You may already have local data that you can use, or perhaps you need to look at what is available from other institutions across the state and country.
 In either case, make sure that an understanding of the data is grounding all of your decisions.

 As you continue moving forward, you will be able to make decisions with more targeted local data.
 How have changes in implementation strategies affected the data?
 What are the areas to focus on improving?
 Where are students being disproportionately impacted?

 Are the Chancellor’s Office’s default placement guidelines appropriate for your institution?
 What placement rules will maximize the likelihood that students will pass transfer-level English and math within one year?

 If you are not following the default placement guidelines, does your local data support the decision?
 Is your college seeing the outcomes that it was expecting from its current placement rules?
 If the data demonstrates that some student populations are being disproportionately impacted, are there changes to the placement rules that might help to address it?

 What processes will be clearest to students and place a realistic burden on counselors?
 How should communications be handled for students who no longer have their high school transcript data and/or were previously placed under outdated processes?